eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/sdn-computer-netwk.md

 	- Good understanding and hands on experience with SQL, especially in the area of data aggregation and query performance tuning
 	- Communicates clearly to engineering peers including ability to identify and communicate data-driven insights
 + Experience working with distributed computing tools like Spark or Hadoop
++ designing high availability systems
++ Experience with distributed messages systems ( Apache Kafka)
++ tech stack:
+	- Expertise in Go preferred, but not required.
+If you're new to Go, then proficiency in a mainstream language such as Java, Python, C++, Scala, etc.., and a willingness to learn Go required.
+	- You've got experience writing, deploying and monitoring microservices.
+	- Working knowledge of SQL and relational databases(we use Postgres)
+	- You've used an RPC framework like gRPC or Thrift.
+		* remote procedure call, RPC
+	- You have high level experience working in a containerized infrastructure deployed in the cloud(AWS, GCP, Azure)
++ Celery, for distributed message passing via asynchronous task queue or job queue